-But, if you haven’t already, it’s time to face the music and do a deep dive into your financial situation.
+But, if you haven’t already, it’s time to face the music and do a deep dive into your financial situation and actually learn how to budget better.
 This can prove to be the first step toward finally feeling like you are in control of your money rather than the other way around.

 Plus, taking the time to manage your money better can really pay off (no pun intended) as well as help you understand how to budget better.

 It can help you stay on top of your bills as well as save you money each year.
 And, with the extra money you save, you can do a great deal of things.

 Pesky mortgage payments?
 Add more to the repayment plan to chip away at it.
 Retirement plans?
 Allocate some more funds to it.
 Ready to take a trip?
 Go ahead dust off the old Hawaiian shirts and vacuum the spider webs out of your suitcase.

 In order to get there, however, you need to budget and budget well.
 No one said it was going to be easy, but with a little organization, perseverance, and a positive mental attitude, it can be achieved.